Chickpea Burgers Recipe

 • Easy to cook on the grill

-• Freeze well up to 4 months if wrapped well.
+• They freeze well for up to 4 months if wrapped well.

 • Can also be cooked in a skillet or baked in the oven.